lucasabailey1-web/Portfolio-Analysis/README.md

 ## Real-World Limits

-Understanding what each tool can and cannot imply is as important as knowing what it produces.
+Understanding what each tool can and cannot do is as important as knowing what it produces.

-**Cumulative vs Benchmark:** One good quarter could be luck, one bad quarter could be noise.
-Realistically, we need years of consistent outperformance across different market conditions before drawing any real conclusions.
+**Cumulative vs Benchmark:** It is widely known that one good quarter could be luck, one bad quarter could be noise.
+These tools work best when used to track performance across years and different market conditions, not a single period.

-**Sharpe Ratio:** A great number over three months can flip negative quickly.
+**Sharpe Ratio:** A great number over three months can shift quickly.
 It also treats a calm upward grind and a volatile upward grind as different, even if both make the same money.
-A single period snapshot is not a verdict.
+Best used as one of several indicators rather than a standalone verdict.

-**Monte Carlo Pricing:** Built entirely on historical prices.
-For example, a Fed announcement, an earnings surprise, or a geopolitical event render that history irrelevant instantly.
+**Monte Carlo Pricing:** Built on historical prices, so an unexpected Fed announcement, earnings surprise, or geopolitical event can shift the landscape in ways the model won't anticipate.
+Therefore this tool works at its full potential in stable, low-surprise environments.

-**Drawdown:** Only shows damage after it has already happened.
-A portfolio can sit at a new peak on this chart the day before a 40% crash with zero warning.
+**Drawdown:** Most useful as a post-analysis tool to understand how a portfolio has historically handled periods of stress.
+Does not predict the future.

-**Correlation Heatmap:** Correlations that look stable in normal markets can and do break down in the case of a real market meltdown.
-In a real crash, nearly everything sells off together regardless of what this chart shows.
+**Correlation Heatmap:** Correlations that look stable in normal markets can shift during periods of high volatility.
+Most useful as a diversification type planning tool under typical market conditions.

-**Rolling Volatility:** This tells us how volatile our portfolio has been, not how volatile it is about to be.
-Some of the largest single-day drops in history followed extended periods of unusually low volatility.
+**Rolling Volatility:** Tells us how volatile our portfolio has been, not how volatile it is about to be.
+Periods of low volatility have historically preceded sharp moves.
 (Black Monday, March 2020)

 ---